voussoir/reddit/SubredditBirthdays/README.md

 Some subreddits are not properly marked as NSFW.
 This is either the fault of the moderators or, in some cases, the data was collected while the subreddit was brand new.

+2017 03 14
+- Removed column `jumble` from `subreddits`.
+- Added table `jumble` with columns `idstr`, `last_seen`.
+Going to restart my jumble info because I don't know how out-of-date it was.
+- Added table `popular` with columns `idstr`, `last_seen`.
+Watching [/r/popular](https://reddit.com/r/popular)
+- Added column `last_scanned` to `subreddits`.
+- Added column `noticed` to `suspicious` to keep track of when it happened.
+- Renamed indices to be more consistent. "index_{table}_{column}".
+- Lowercased the base36 default alphabet because I'm always lowercasing it anyway.

-04 August 2016
+2016 08 04
 - Database files have been moved to [the release page](https://github.com/voussoir/reddit/releases)

-02 November 2014
-- Finally decided to start measuring subscribers.
-Numbers will be wrong for quite some time.

-07 November 2014
-- 2009, 2010, and 2011 complete!

-08 November 2014
+2016 04 08
-- 2012 and 2013 complete!

-09 November 2014
-- 2014 up-to-date!!!!

-24 December 2014
-- **Massive speed boost** - I just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
-Together, these changes make updates go like 20x faster.
-Why have I waited so long?
+- Removed `doupdates` parameter since I have no reason to use it ever again.
+- Now using named bindings for SQL operations for clarity.
+- Filenames and Labeling of bar plots greatly improved.

+Some time in 2015
+- Migrated back out of Git LFS because 1GB wasn't enough.
+- Back to using .txt.
+So much for vdump.

+2015 10 03
+- I'm starting to migrate to Git LFS for storing the big stuff.
+- All of the /show/ text files are now using the extension "vdump" so that they can be registered to lfs without interfering with any other text files I use.
+They are still text files.

-18 February 2015
+2015 02 18
 - Database is now TOO BIG for github!
 ZIP is provided in its place.
 The db is now tracking subreddit_type and submission_type to help detect spam.
 This has put the file over the allowed 100 megabyte limit.
 I'll probably forget to re-zip it on every commit but I'll do my best.

-03 October 2015
-- I'm starting to migrate to Git LFS for storing the big stuff.
-- All of the /show/ text files are now using the extension "vdump" so that they can be registered to lfs without interfering with any other text files I use.
-They are still text files.

-Some time in 2015
-- Migrated back out of Git LFS because 1GB wasn't enough.
-- Back to using .txt.
-So much for vdump.
+2014 12 24
+- Big speed boost - Just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
+Together, these changes make updates go like 20x faster.
+Why have I waited so long?

+2014 11 09
+- 2014 up-to-date!!!!

-08 April 2016
+2014 11 08
-- Removed `doupdates` parameter since I have no reason to use it ever again.
-- Now using named bindings for SQL operations for clarity.
-- Filenames and Labeling of bar plots greatly improved.
+- 2012 and 2013 complete!

+2014 11 07
+- 2009, 2010, and 2011 complete!

+2014 11 02
+- Finally decided to start measuring subscribers.
+Numbers will be wrong for quite some time.

 ______